ferdousulhaque/laravel-otp-validate/readme.md

 - sms: configure with SMS gateway to send SMS.
 (Universal Configurator)

+## Defining Send By on Runtime

+The config method can be used to set send-by [ SMS / Email / SNS ] at runtime.

+    config('otp.send-by.email', 1);
+    config('otp.send-by.sms', 0);

 ## OTP Request Templates
 Once the template files are published, open `resources/views/vendor/template-otp/`